sjhloco/ip_auto_lab/build_fabric/README.md

 This playbook will deploy a leaf and spine fabric and its related services in a declarative manner.
 You only have to define a few key values such as *naming convention*, *number of devices* and *addresses ranges*, the playbook will do the rest.
 If you wish to have a more custom build the majority of the elements (unless specifically stated) in the variable files can be changed as none of the scripting or templating logic uses the actual contents to make decisions.

 This deployment will only scale upto 4 spines, 4 borders and 10 leafs.
-At a minimum must have 1 spine, 2 leafs, with the leafs and broders needing to even numbers.
 By default the following ports are used for inter-switch links, ideally these ranges would not be changed but can be done so within *fabric.yml* (*fbc.adv.bse_intf*).

 - SPINE-to-LEAF: Eth1/1 - 1/10
 - SPINE-to-BORDER: Eth1/11 - 1/15